Cough Medicine and Children

 Are Cough Medicines Safe for Adults?

-Although experts agree that young children should not take cough medicine, they're safe for older children and adults.
+Although experts agree that young children should not take cough medicine, they may be safe for older children and adults.
 The odds of serious side effects are very small, Edelman says.